simonqv/exercises-simonqv/README.md

 # Lab on Buffer overflow

-We suggest to use the VirtualBox image available VM page.
-This will ensure that you have the correct *environment* and tools for the lab.
+**IMPORTANT.** Use the Virtual Machine image from the VM page in Canvas to complete this lab.
+The success of buffer-overflow attacks are depends on compilers, memory layouts, hardware and more.
+By using the VM, you ensure that you have the correct setup for developing your buffer-overflow solution, meaning that if your solution passes all tests in the VM, the grading server should pass it too.
+If you do not use the VM, we can not guarantee that the grading server will pass your solution even if it passes all tests locally.

 Requirements for this lab are:

-+ understanding of C and its memory system
+- understanding of C and its memory system,
+- understanding of ASLR (Address Space Layout Randomization),
-+ usage of GDB
+- usage of GDB,
-+ usage of linux shell
+- usage of Linux shell,
-+ minimal usage of python
+- minimal usage of python, and
-+ usage of VirtualBox
+- usage of VirtualBox (or some other compatible hypervisor).

-All you experiments should be done in the virtual machine of VirtualBox.
+**All you experiments should be done in provided VM.**

 There are four exercises:

-- [Exercise 1](exercise1) is on buffer overread, the solution should be in `solution1.txt`.
+- [Exercise 1](exercise1) is on buffer over-read, the solution should be in `solution1.txt`.
 - [Exercise 2](exercise2) is on buffer overflow, the solution should be in `solution2.txt`.
 - [Exercise 3](exercise3) is on control flow hijacking, the solution should be in `solution3.py`.
 - [Exercise 4](exercise4) is on code injection, the solution should be in `solution4.py`.

-# READ ME !!!!
-**Notice that addresses on the stack described below can change, for example if you run the program into different terminals or nested Bash instances.**

 # GDB Tutorial

+*Note: This tutorial was made for an older 32-bit VM with 4 byte long pointers and memory addresses.
+Today, we use a 64-bit VM so the memory addresses and pointers are now 8 byte long.*

-To complete the exercises you must use a debugger or a dissassembler to inspect the code produced by the compiler and find out the memory layout of the application.
-Here we summarize some basic commands of GDB that are useful to complete your exercises. *Note that this tutorial was made for an earlier 32-bit VM, today we use a 64-bit VM so the memory addresses will look different.*
+To complete the exercises you must use a debugger or a disassembler to inspect the code produced by the compiler and find out the memory layout of the application.
+Note that the virtual machine utilizes ASLR, so the base addresses of the stack, text and data sections will be randomized for each execution.
+Here we summarize some basic commands of GDB that are useful to complete your exercises.

 The directory `tutorial` contains a small program to demonstrate the usage of GDB.
-Move in the directory `tutorial` and compiule the example program.
+Move in the directory `tutorial` and compile the example program.
 ```
 cd tutorial
 make